 This formula only leads to frustrated puppy owners when they discover that their puppies are unable to make it for the whole four hours.
 Unfortunately, potty training is not math, and equations as such will not work their magic.

-For instance, if the puppy had some rough play time, he’ll likely guzzle down a lot of water, and then in an hour or two, the Niagara falls will open, leading to “unexpected messes.”
-Also, young pups need to be taken out after they wake up from a nap or after playing.
+For instance, if the puppy had some rough play time, he’ll likely guzzle down a lot of water, and then after several minutes, the Niagara falls will open, leading to “unexpected messes.”
+Also, young pups need to be taken out after they wake up from a nap or during/after playing.

 Last time we checked, puppy bladders didn’t have an incorporated counter, so it’s not like the puppy’s bladder is counting down the minutes with the predictability of a kitchen timer.

 Last but not least, be wary of aunt Mary who says her puppy was so smart she was potty trained in under 10 days.

 She may not truly recall how long it really took (things from the past often seem far easier than they really were) or she may have missed some piddles.

 It’s not uncommon to hear some people say “Oh, our Betsy was potty trained in what, 2 weeks?” and then the daughter remarks: ” but mommy, did you forget all those accidents we found later when we moved the couch?”